Margaret Murphy (she/her)

 - Centre Theater, 10 E. North Avenue, Third Floor

 Research Interests: Painting, drawing, mixed media, feminism, material culture

-Margaret Murphy joins Johns Hopkins University and the Homewood Arts Programs as the third director of the Center for Visual Arts, beginning summer 2018.
+Margaret Murphy joins Johns Hopkins University as the third director of the Center for Visual Arts, beginning summer 2018.

 Margaret received her MFA from Rutgers University Mason Gross School of the Arts and her undergraduate degree from Towson University, graduating with honors from the art department.
 Margaret returns to Baltimore after many years as an artist, educator, and curator in the NY metro area.